The Patrolman (2) - Prologue

 Just five minutes for the job.
 Dead on time.

 The hearse made a scruffy U-turn and moved at a ridiculous speed up to the intersection.
-There, it turned right onto East 1st Street and at fifty miles an hour tore through a red light.
+There, it whirled right onto East 1st Street and, at fifty miles an hour, tore through a red light.
 The men chatted excitedly.
-They now had the firepower to pull their score, the largest score.
-In less than two minutes, they’d hit Skid Row and disappear east, headed for Boyle Heights.
+They now had the firepower to pull their score, the ultimate score.
+With the money they could make a serious change in this city.
+In less than two minutes, they’d hit Skid Row and disappeared east, headed for Boyle Heights.

 The kid, Noah, sat in the car.
-Still hadn’t come to grips that he’d murdered a cop outside City Hall in broad daylight.
+Trying to come to grips with the fact he’d just murdered a cop outside City Hall in broad daylight and had gotten away with it.